Dan Walker (politician)

 Daniel J. Walker (August 6, 1922 – April 29, 2015) was an American lawyer, businessman, and politician.
 A member of the Democratic Party, he served as the 36th governor of Illinois, from 1973 until 1977.

-Born in Washington, D.C., Walker was raised in San Diego, before serving in the Navy as an enlisted man and officer during World War II and the Korean War.
+Walker was raised in San Diego, California, serving in the U.S. Navy as an enlisted man and officer during World War II and the Korean War.
 He moved to Illinois between the wars to attend Northwestern University School of Law, entering politics in the state during the 1960s.

-Walker was perhaps best known for walking the state of Illinois in 1971 during his candidacy for governor and for being an outsider to Illinois' machine politics.
-Running against the machine's candidate for the Democratic nomination for governor, Paul Simon, Walker scored a rare upset in the March 1972 primary election.
-He went on that year to defeat the Republican incumbent, Richard B. Ogilvie, but lost his own bid for re-election in the 1976 primary against Michael Howlett.
+A populist Democrat who opposed Chicago mayor Richard J. Daley's political machine, Walker ran for governor of Illinois in 1972.
+Notably walking 1197 mi across the state during the campaign, Walker won the Democratic primary in an upset against the machine's candidate, Lieutenant Governor Paul Simon.
+He went on that year to narrowly defeat the Republican incumbent, Richard B. Ogilvie, but lost his own bid for re-election in the 1976 primary against Secretary of State Michael Howlett, who lost the general election by a landslide.

-His post political career was marked by high living, but marred by a guilty plea to bank fraud and perjury at the peak of the late 1980s savings and loan crisis.
+His post-political career was marked by high living, but marred by convictions for bank fraud and perjury at the peak of the late 1980s savings and loan crisis.
 After a year and a half in federal prison, Walker retired to the San Diego metro area and wrote several books before he died in 2015.

 Early life and career

 Walker was born in Washington, D.C., the son of Virginia May (Lynch) and Lewis Wesley Walker, who were both from Texas.
 He was raised in San Diego, California, and was valedictorian when he graduated from San Diego High School in 1940.
 He joined the U.S. Naval Reserve while still in high school, serving on a four pipe destroyer during the summers.
 His college plans at San Diego State College were interrupted when he was called to active duty in 1940 and served as an enlisted man on a minesweeper out of Point Loma, San Diego.

 In 1941, he took an exam to become an officer, ranking fifth out of over three thousand that were tested.
 He was attending the Naval Academy Preparatory School in Norfolk when Pearl Harbor was attacked.
-He graduated the United States Naval Academy in 1946 and would later be the second governor of Illinois to graduate from Annapolis.
+He graduated the United States Naval Academy in 1946 and was later the second governor of Illinois to graduate from Annapolis.
 After that, he served as a naval officer near the end of World War II.